RobertTalbert/discretecs/Video/scripts-module-2.md

 Let's now fill in each of those columns one at a time.
 The column for not Q is easy since it's just the opposite of whatever truth value appears in Q. Similarly, not P is the opposite of P.

 Now, for "P or not Q", we have a disjunction.
 A disjunction is true whenever one or both of the statements involved is true, and false otherwise.
 The two statements involved are P, and "not Q" so look at those.
+Given the information in those two columns, which we already built, we should have TRUE in rows 1, 2, and 4 and FALSE in row 3.

+Now let's do the column for "(not P) and Q".
+This is a conjunction, which we know is true whenever both statements involved are true and false otherwise.
+The statements involved are "not P", and "Q" so look at those columns.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTYzMzUwMDYzMF19
+eyJoaXN0b3J5IjpbMTQzNTY1NjM3OV19
 -->